 Low Operating Standards Causes High Retail Defection

-ServiceChannel’s May 2019 report on the state of Brick and Mortar retail is a damning tale of incompetence and lost opportunity leading to high retail defection.
+ServiceChannel’s May 2019 report on the state of Brick and Mortar retail is a damning tale of incompetence and lost opportunity leading to high retail defection by customers.
+This loss of customer loyalty, largely through poor service is causing partial customer defection for the company time after time.
 The report’s subtitle is:

 The real reasons shoppers aren’t returning to your stores

-Specifically, the report analyzes what causes customers to not return to a retail location and warns that retailers who have not invested in their physical locations leave themselves prone to disappointing in-store experiences and bad business consequences.
+Specifically, the report analyzes what causes customers to not return to a retail location and warns that retailers who have not invested in their physical locations leave themselves prone to disappointing in-store experiences lower customer satisfaction and bad business consequences.
 Specifically for the latter, they mean defection.

 What is the Opportunity?

-The good news is that according to the report findings, 86% of consumers still make more than half their purchases at physical stores.
-When retailers offer great in-store experiences, shoppers spend more time in stores, make more impulse purchases, come back more often and think more favorably about the brand.
+The good news is that according to the report findings, 86% of customers still make more than half their purchases at physical stores.
+When retailers offer great in-store experiences, loyalty improves, shoppers spend more time in stores, make more impulse purchases, come back more frequently each month and think more favorably about the brand.
 Smart retailers view their physical locations as a strength and invest accordingly to prevent retail defection.

 Where is it Going Wrong?

-Only 18% of consumers think brands are delivering great customer experiences.
+In the survey, only 18% of customers think brands are delivering great customer experiences.
 In more detail, 70% of shoppers have had a recent negative experience in stores.
+This is causing customers to defect and a decrease in customer spending for the company.
+Loyalty is decreasing from a higher percentage of customers.

 What this means is that retailers are not executing on the basic operational standards: